-ChrisMeech 11 months agoThis post is hidden because you reported it for abuse.
+ChrisMeech about 1 year agoThis post is hidden because you reported it for abuse.
 Show this post

 Great story.
 I never tire of hearing about artists that turn out to be just normal people as so many of them are.

-GoodGuyAttorney 11 months agoThis post is hidden because you reported it for abuse.
+GoodGuyAttorney about 1 year agoThis post is hidden because you reported it for abuse.
 Show this postHere's another "meet the band story:"

 In the summer of 1978 I had just graduated from high school and my parents were willing to send me on a two month backpack trip across Europe - with a group of college kids.
 I was 18 years old.
 It was very much a coming of age summer for me.
 As you've read above, I was a punk rocker in 1980.
 In 1978, I was still listening to heavy metal as things transitioned to the punk and new wave scene.
 One of my favorite bands in high school was the Scorpions.
 Yea, nobody in my high school knew who they heck they were.
 Everyone was listening to the Saturday Night Fever soundtrack and Eagles records.
 I was listening to Scorpions, UFO, and Budgie.
 In 1977, Scorpions had released Taken By Force.
 Tokyo Tapes had not yet been released in the summer of 1978 - at least not in the US or Europe.
 As a fan of the Scorpions, I knew that there was a telephone number listed on the back of the first 3 or 4 Scorpions albums.
 Before I left for my trip in Europe I called the number.